 Slowing Beijing’s access, however, will take plenty of help from allies for the U.S. export controls to have maximum impact.
 The Netherlands-based tech giant ASML is a major manufacturer of lithography machines that design and produce semiconductors.
 China is one of ASML’s biggest clients.

-CEO Peter Wennink in October played down the impact of the U.S. export control regulations soon after the administration unveiled them last fall.
+CEO Peter Wennink played down the impact of the U.S. export control regulations soon after the administration unveiled them last fall.

 “Based on our initial assessment, the new restrictions do not amend the rules governing lithography equipment shipped by ASML out of the Netherlands and we expect the direct impact on ASML’s overall 2023 shipment plan to be limited,” he said.

 ASML said last year that it expected company-wide 2022 sales to be around 21 billion euros.